Orange-OpenSource/ouds-android/docs/topics/overview.md

 # Overview

 Orange is providing a full Design System to build Orange mobile application.
 The objective of the Orange Unified Design System (OUDS) is to propose a set of guidelines on how to apply the Orange Brand on mobile applications.
-The Orange design system also provides a series of components and modules that show in details how to use this in an Orange apps.
+The Orange design system also provides a series of components and modules that show in details how to use this in Orange apps.

 The Orange Unified Design System has been implemented in a code library (OUDS Android) that provides:
 - a Jetpack Compose code library